 At Tuck, we believe that strong interpersonal skills are essential for success as a leader and a team member.
-Accordingly, admissions interviews play a critical role in the evaluation process and give us a more complete understanding of you as a candidate.
-Although visits are not a required component of the application, we strongly recommend that all applicants (including reapplicants and international applicants) schedule an interview on campus.
+Accordingly, admissions interviews play a valuable role in the evaluation process and give us a more complete understanding of you as a candidate.
+Although visiting Tuck is not a required component of the application, it presents an opportunity for a guaranteed interview and allows you to get to know us a little better, too, so we invite all applicants (including reapplicants and international applicants) to schedule an interview on campus.

 Interviews are scheduled online on a first-come, first-served basis, so please request an interview as soon as you decide to apply.
 On-campus interviews begin in September.
 Please schedule your interview online at least five days prior to the date you'd like to visit.
 Your interview must be completed by the published deadline for the round in which you are applying.
 Please note that all applicant-initiated interviews are conducted on campus only.